 It won’t happen the same way for everyone, but here’s how it happened for me:

 Gross Revenue: $4,620

 In January I spent probably 100 hours researching my first product and setting everything up.
-That means a thorough listing on Amazon including GREAT pictures.
+That means a thorough listing on Amazon includes GREAT pictures.

 When I finally launched on February 2nd, I spent the next 30 days in a hyper-focused state.
 I launched this product on my personal Amazon account.

 I didn’t even have a business bank account.

 My single focus was simply reviews.
 You CANNOT have a good product launch on Amazon without getting hustling for reviews.
 Period.

 I got my reviews by giving away product to friends and family.

 - Reviews, reviews, reviews.
 REVIEWS!